grafana/k6-docs/src/data/markdown/docs/02 javascript api/07 k6-experimental/03 websockets.md

 The main difference between this module and [`k6/ws`](/javascript-api/k6-ws/) is that this module uses a global event loop instead of a local one.
 A global event loop lets a single VU have multiple concurrent connections, which improves performance.

-It's not fully implemented, but we're working on it.
-If you have any feedback, please [open an issue](https://github.com/grafana/xk6-websockets/) in the extension repository.
-Our long-term goal is to replace the [`k6/ws`](/javascript-api/k6-ws/) module with this one.
+The `WebSocket API` is not fully implemented, and we're working on it, but we believe it's usable for most users.
+So whether you're writing a new WebSocket test, or currently using the `k6/ws` module, we invite you to give it a try, and report any issues in the project's [issue tracker](https://github.com/grafana/xk6-websockets/).
+Our midterm is to make this module as part of the k6 core, and the long-term goal to replace the [`k6/ws`](/javascript-api/k6-ws/) module.

 <!-- vale off -->
 | Class/Method | Description |